Eddie Cochran: Influence

-It was because Paul McCartney knew the chords and words to "Twenty Flight Rock" that he became a member of the Beatles.
-John Lennon was so impressed that he invited McCartney to play with his band, the Quarrymen.
-Jimi Hendrix performed "Summertime Blues" early in his career, and Pete Townshend of the Who was heavily influenced by Cochran's guitar style ("Summertime Blues" was a staple of live performances by the Who for most of their career, until the death of bassist and vocalist John Entwistle in 2002, and is featured on their album Live at Leeds).
+Pete Townshend of the Who was heavily influenced by Cochran's guitar style ("Summertime Blues" was a staple of live performances by the Who for most of their career, until the death of bassist and vocalist John Entwistle in 2002, and is featured on their album Live at Leeds).
 San Francisco Sound band Blue Cheer's version of "Summertime Blues" was their only hit and signature song, and has been described as the first heavy metal song.
-Terry Manning recorded a live version of "Somethin' Else" at a concert inside Elvis Presley's first house in Memphis.